Is Germany promising to return artefacts looted from Benin? | DW | 29.03.2021

-Located in southwest of present-day Nigeria, the city of Benin with 2.5 million inhabitants was once a flourishing trade center, famous for its valuable bronze sculptures.
+Located in the southwest of present-day Nigeria, the city of Benin, with 2.5 million inhabitants, was once a flourishing trade center, famous for its valuable bronze sculptures.

+The so-called Benin bronzes, which can now be found in many major European museums, hail from this once strong precolonial monarchy called the Kingdom of Benin.

 Today in Benin City, bronze is cast in exactly the same way it was 700 years ago and is a craft handed down from generation to generation.
 Osarugue Okundaye was born on Igun Street, the street of the Bronze Casting Guild and learned from his father.